 The majority of our board of directors is made up of dental professionals.
 We believe this is important to represent our members in the best possible way.
 The themes that bind our board are a commitment to our membership, independent thought and shared responsibility.

 Giles was appointed to the board in 2004 and as chairman in May 2019.
-He is also a director of 1908 Property Holdings Limited and a member of the governance committee, the investment and capital management committee and the remuneration committee.
+He is also a director of the group’s property holding companies and a member of the governance committee, the investment and capital management committee and the remuneration committee.
 He has previously been the chairman of the audit committee.

 He is a consultant orthodontist at Buckinghamshire Healthcare and Oxford University Hospitals NHS Trusts and also works part time in private practice.
 He is lead orthodontist for the Spires regional cleft lip and palate service, Caldicott Guardian and an examiner for the Bi-Collegiate Membership examination in Orthodontics.

 Farrukh joined the society as head of finance in 1999.
 He was appointed as deputy chief executive in 2003, and to the board and as chief executive in 2008.
-As the group’s chief investment officer, he chairs the investment and capital management committee and is also a director of 1908 Property Holdings Limited.
-After qualifying as a chartered accountant in 1995, he worked with Baker Tilly, BayernLB and PricewaterhouseCoopers, specialising in banking and insurance.
+As the group’s chief investment officer, he chairs the investment and capital management committee and is also a director of the group’s property holding companies.
+After qualifying as a chartered accountant in 1995, he worked with BayernLB and PricewaterhouseCoopers, specialising in banking and insurance.

 Raj was appointed to the board in May 2019, and as vice chairman in August 2020.
 He is a member of the governance committee and the operational risk and reputation committee.
 He combined his career in general dental practice with his role as Associate Dean at the London Deanery.
 He has been a policy adviser at the Department of Health and provided consultancy services to the NHS and the private and corporate sector.
 He has worked at Dental Protection for over 20 years where he was first appointed as a dento-legal adviser and is now Dental Director.
 He has been an examiner for the Faculty of General Dental Practitioners and has lectured extensively throughout the UK and overseas.
 He has written extensively about practice management, governance and risk management within the dental profession and was appointed MBE for services to dentistry in 2008.

 Brian was appointed to the board as a non executive director and as a member of the audit committee in August 2020.
-He is a specialist in orthodontics, based in Cheltenham and has been an examiner for Fellowship of the Faculty of Dentistry of the Royal College of Surgeons in Ireland in orthodontics since 2011.
-He has previously been a Consultant Orthodontist and Head of Department at St. Columcille’s Hospital in Dublin, Chairman of the Orthodontic Advisory Committee of the Royal College of Surgeons in Ireland and Chairman of the Gloucestershire Orthodontic Managed Clinical Network.
+He retired as a specialist in orthodontics in 2021, and has been an examiner for Fellowship of the Faculty of Dentistry of the Royal College of Surgeons in Ireland in orthodontics since 2011.
+He has previously been a Consultant Orthodontist and Head of Department at St. Columcille’s Hospital in Dublin, Chairman of the Orthodontic Advisory Committee of the Royal College of Surgeons in Ireland, member of the Intercollegiate Specialty Advisory Committee in Orthodontics and Chairman of the Gloucestershire Orthodontic Managed Clinical Network.

 Simon was appointed to the board as an executive director in 2015 and has operational oversight of the compliance and marketing teams.
-He is also a member of the investment and capital management committee and a director of 1908 Property Holdings Limited.
+He is also a member of the investment and capital management committee and a director of the group’s property holding companies.
 Simon joined the society in 2007, after working for 11 years at Deloitte LLP in their actuarial practice, advising and working with friendly societies and insurance companies within the UK and Europe.

 Jim Karim (56) – Independent non executive director